 Around this time, fetuses seem to have become more invasive - meaning that they drew on an increasing amount of maternal resources to survive.
-Understanding this interaction between a mother and her unborn child sheds some light on the need for menstruation to evolve .
+Understanding this interaction between a mother and her unborn child sheds some light on the need for evolution of menstruation .

 What happens between a fetus and the mother during pregnancy

 Pregnancy is a beautiful process but involves a complex mix of physical and mental changes - particularly in humans and other primates .
 Let's take a look at some of these in detail.
 (Wondering what this has to do with periods?
 We're getting there!)

 During pregnancy, there are three types of genes in the mother’s body - her own genes, the genes that the fetus got from the mother and those that it got from the father .

 The fetus is an independent genetic entity that is focused on its own survival, extracting nutrients from the mother for its own development.
 The genes from the father may cause the fetus to produce proteins that are 'foreign' to the mother, triggering her immune system.
 In order to prevent an immune response on the fetus, the mother’s immune balance is modified, increasing her susceptibility to common viral, bacterial, and parasitic infections, as well as to autoimmune diseases [6, 7].